gitlabhq/gitlabhq/doc/install/installation.md

 ## Custom SSH Connection

-If you are running SSH on a non-standard port, you must change the gitlab user'S SSH config.
+If you are running SSH on a non-standard port, you must change the gitlab user's SSH config.

     # Add to /home/git/.ssh/config
     host localhost          # Give your setup a name (here: override localhost)